CE Writer's Guidelines for Nurses

 - An introduction (lead) that packs a punch and captures the reader's attention.
 If you use a case study as a lead, make it succinct and directly related to topic.
 Other considerations involving a case study lead: If possible, use a case study (or studies) involving an actual patient scenario, but do not use real names.

 - An original, researched, referenced manuscript of about 3,600 words, written in a conversational style.
 (The word count is for the main text and clinical vignette only.
 Do not include the objectives, references or exam in the word count.)
 If you include a sidebar (of around 150 words), the main text should be shorter, about 3,200 words.
 The clinical vignette should be from 400 to 450 words.
 Manuscripts must be word-processed with margins of at least 1 inch.
 The text must provide current, advanced, testable information on clinical or professional topics relevant for practicing nurses.
+We’ll forward an Inclusion Point Checklist in the initial email to help guide you in your writing of a new module or an update.
+An example of the checklist is on page 4.
+If you find you’re unable to address the items on the checklist, inform the clinical editor as soon as possible.

 - A resume or curriculum vitae for each author

-- A signed OnCourse Learning author's agreement
+- A signed OnCourse Learning author’s statement of work agreement

 - A signed OnCourse Learning vested interest self-disclosure form